 GENERAL INDICATOR INFORMATION RESPONSE Indicator title: Identifies the title of the strategic-oriented goal, objective or programme performance indicator.
-Percentage of SMS members enrolled for Executive Management and Leadership Support courses Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
-SMS members capacitated on executive management and leadership capabilities Assumptions: Factors that are accepted as true and certain to happen without proof Willingness of SMS members to participate in the programme.
-Budget availability.
-Other government priorities enabling members to attend the courses.
+Percentage of SMS members enrolled for the Leading Innovation in the Public Service Programme Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
+SMS members shall be capacitated with leadership development skills on the Leading Innovation in the Public Service Programme Assumptions: Factors that are accepted as true and certain to happen without proof SMS members shall be skilled in line with the Leading Innovation in the Public Service Programme

-Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs 50% of women SMS 2% of youth SMS 0% of SMS with disabilities Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable 100% of the targeted training implemented CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Targeted percentage for training is calculated based on the number of SMS members Source/collection of data: Describes where the information comes from and how it is collected Proof of enrolment from the respective institutions and/or Proof of payment to the respective institutions Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Non-cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
+Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs 50% of women SMS 2% of youth SMS 0% of SMS with disabilities Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable 100% of the targeted training implemented CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Targeted percentage for training is calculated based on the number of SMS members Source/collection of data: Describes where the information comes from and how it is collected Approved Leadership Development Plan Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Non-cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
 Chief Directorate: HR Who is responsible for collecting the data?
 D: HRD Who is responsible for checking and verifying the data captured?
-CD: HR Means of verification (evidence) Proof of enrolment, and or Proof of payment to the respective institutions Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Courses might be dependent on availability from respective institutions, the NSG having a minimum number of 20 to constitute a class; SMS members meeting entry requirements and budget availability.
-INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: HR
+CD: HR Means of verification (evidence) Proof of enrolment Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Leading Innovation in the Public Service is dependent to the NSG having a minimum number of 20 people to constitute a class INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: HR